Best and worst Jeep TJ years — which to avoid

 Finally, we’ve seen a fair share of NHTSA complaints about Jeep TJ’s electrical issues.
-There was even an official recall in 2007 about the faulty totally integrated power module (TIPM) that’s Jeep’s equivalent of ECU.
-Upon the first symptoms of a bad ECU, these vehicles should be checked since this problem sometimes even caused engine stalling while driving.
+There was even an official recall in 2007 about the faulty totally integrated power module (TIPM) that is Jeep’s equivalent of ECU.
+Upon the first symptoms of a bad ECU, these vehicles should be checked since this problem sometimes even causes engine stalling while driving.

 On top of that, there were several other electrical system faults including malfunctioning dashboard gauges and fuel level readings.

-Here’s our hint on the Jeep Wrangler TJ generation years to avoid so you can go and skip those while focusing on more reliable model years:
+Here’s our overview on the Jeep Wrangler TJ generation years to avoid so you can go and skip those while focusing on more reliable model years: